 Admin experience

-- Edit or delete subscriptions.
+- Edit or delete requests

 Notifications are automatically triggered when a product or variation is marked “In stock” with a quantity greater than zero.